 If you want to be challenged to improve yourself in these areas, then you have come to the right place.
-The core values in the Air Force are "Integrity First, Service Before Self, and Excellence In All We Do."
+The core values in the Air Force are "Integrity First, Service Before Self, and Excellence In All We Do" and the core values in the Space Force are "Character, Commitment, Courage, Connection."
 Our cadets strive hard to cultivate those core values 24/7.
-If you want to be part of an organization that lives and breathes those values, you will want to check out the Air Force.
+If you want to be part of an organization that lives and breathes those values, you will want to check out our program.